bradwindy/vagrant-multi-VM/README.md

 ## About

-This is a project connecting several VM's together to form a collaborative to-do list web app.
+This is a project connecting three VM's together to form a collaborative to-do list web app.

-There is currently one VM hosting a to-do list web app written in React.
+The system consists of three Vagrant virtual machines.
+One VM is hosting a to-do list web app written in React.
+It communicates with the server VM to load, save, and delete tasks.
 There is another hosting a node server with an express.js API connected to a mongoDB database that serves and stores the tasks.
-A third will have some form of print to pdf tool or some similar bulk processing of forum posts/notes.
+A third uses a Node.js app and some PDF libraries to get the tasks from the server VM and print them to a PDF in list form.
+This VM is called from a script in the root directory of the repo.

 **See GitHub issues and commit history for project work history.**